Knifeman stabs six in Glasgow before being shot by police

 "I was in my room and I heard loud screams from downstairs," a man who gave his name as John told the BBC.
 "I got worried and went to check what was going on.
 When I opened the lift it was all blood."

 Police said all the six wounded were men, including the injured officer who was in a critical but stable condition.
+The officer was later identified by police as Constable David Whyte.
 The hotel, the Park Inn by Radisson, had been used to house asylum seekers during the coronavirus pandemic, although authorities cautioned against speculating about a motive from that.

+Prime Minister Boris Johnson said he was "deeply saddened by the terrible incident in Glasgow".
+Scottish First Minister Nicola Sturgeon said it was the "toughest of days for Glasgow," reiterating a call from police not to gather in crowds this weekend.

 - READ MORE ON: